 Frenectomy (Lip and Tongue Tie Correction)

+Are you in need of a lip and tongue correction for babies in Wentzville, MO?
 A frenectomy is a procedure where the lingual frenulum is released to allow a freer range of motion for the tongue.
 This is like cutting a “tongue-tie” because the tongue is otherwise restricted by the “tie”.
 This can be a problem for infants when breastfeeding and is otherwise a nuisance for some children and adults.
 Some adults experience future orthodontic health problems due to this tongue-tie if it isn’t addressed at a young age.
 Here at Accent Dental of Wentzville MO, the surgery is simple and only takes about 15 minutes and has about a two week recovery period.

 There are certain signs specifically for the mother to look for if you suspect your baby may require a frenectomy.
 These signs include: